cityofaustin/ags-service-publisher/README.md

 ### Generate reports

-#### MXD Data Sources report
+#### Map Data Sources report

-This report type inspects map document (MXD) files corresponding to services defined in YAML configuration files and reports which layers are present in each MXD as well as information about each layer's data source (workspace path, database, user, version, SQL where clause, etc.).
+This report type inspects ArcGIS Pro Project (APRX) or map document (MXD) files corresponding to services defined in YAML configuration files and reports which layers are present in each APRX/MXD file as well as information about each layer's data source (workspace path, database, user, version, SQL where clause, etc.).

-Useful for determining what data sources are present in an MXD prior to publishing it, so that you can specify [data source mappings](#data-source-mappings), register data sources with ArcGIS Server, or look for potential problems with SQL where clauses.
+Useful for determining what data sources are present in an APRX/MXD file prior to publishing it, so that you can specify [data source mappings](#data-source-mappings), register data sources with ArcGIS Server, or look for potential problems with SQL where clauses.

 ##### Examples:

-- Generate a report in CSV format of all the layers and data sources in each staging and source MXD corresponding to each service defined in the [`CouncilDistrictMap.yml`](#councildistrictmapyml) configuration file:
+- Generate a report in CSV format of all the layers and data sources in each staging and source APRX/MXD file corresponding to each service defined in the [`CouncilDistrictMap.yml`](#councildistrictmapyml) configuration file:

     ```
-    python -c "from ags_service_publisher import Runner; Runner().run_mxd_data_sources_report(included_configs=['CouncilDistrictMap'], output_filename='../ags-service-reports/CouncilDistrictMap-MXD-Report.csv')"
+    python -c "from ags_service_publisher import Runner; Runner().run_map_data_sources_report(included_configs=['CouncilDistrictMap'], output_filename='../ags-service-reports/CouncilDistrictMap-Map-Data-Sources-Report.csv')"
     ```

-- Same as above, but exclude staging MXDs (MXDs located within the `staging_dir`) from the report:
+- Same as above, but exclude staging APRX/MXD files (located within the `staging_dir`) from the report:

     ```
-    python -c "from ags_service_publisher import Runner; Runner().run_mxd_data_sources_report(included_configs=['CouncilDistrictMap'], include_staging_mxds=False, output_filename='../ags-service-reports/CouncilDistrictMap-MXD-Report-no-staging.csv')"
+    python -c "from ags_service_publisher import Runner; Runner().run_map_data_sources_report(included_configs=['CouncilDistrictMap'], include_staging_files=False, output_filename='../ags-service-reports/CouncilDistrictMap-Map-Data-Sources-Report-no-staging.csv')"
     ```

 #### Dataset Usages report